fm16191/globle-game-solver/README.md

 ### Usage :

-Give in first argument the tested country name, and in second parameter it's distance to the target country.
+Give the name of the country being tested as the first argument, and its distance from the target country as the second.
+The smaller the distance, the more likely it is to be the target country.

 Example usage :
 ```bash